carlylechia/carlylechia/README.md

 ![infopic](Chia-info.png)

-## This Object Contains Some Information About Me.
+## This Object Contains Some Information About Me 🗒

 const chiaCarlyle = {